Bow hunting mountain zebra South Africa

 Mountain zebra and Burchell’s (common) zebra do interbreed.
 It is important to have the blood lines pure to prevent hybrids.
 We, as hunters, are looking forward to hunting mountain zebra out of extinction.

-Below are a number of suggestions with regards to draw weight, shot placement and tips for bow hunting mountain zebra in South Africa.
+Below are a number of suggestions with regards to draw weight, shot placement and tips for bow hunting mountain zebra.

 Information on bow hunting mountain zebra